LaPingvino/dolt/GIT_INTEGRATION_SUMMARY.md

 - ⚡ **High performance** with Git's native compression and streaming
 - 🤝 **Team collaboration** via familiar Git workflows
 - 👁️ **Human readability** with plain CSV files viewable on GitHub
+- 🔐 **Secure authentication** with multiple authentication methods
+- 🛠️ **Production ready** with comprehensive error handling

 The implementation builds directly on the successful bundle architecture while leveraging Git's native strengths for compression and version control.
-With core chunking infrastructure complete, the next phase focuses on Git-native command implementations.

-**Status**: Core chunking engine complete, Git-native commands ready for implementation.
+The complete Git workflow is now available with full command integration.

+**Status**: ✅ **COMPLETED** - Full Git integration with chunking infrastructure and complete command set implemented and production ready.